RagnarLothbrok-Odin/StremioGuide/docs/accounts/overview.md

 # Account Creation Overview

 Before installing addons, set up the accounts that power metadata, tracking, and high‑quality streaming.
-Create only what you need today—you can add the optional ones later.
+Create only what you need today-you can add the optional ones later.

 ## Categories